Shyness

 Shyness (also called diffidence) is the feeling of apprehension, lack of comfort, or awkwardness especially when a person is around other people.
 This commonly occurs in new situations or with unfamiliar people; a shy person may simply opt to avoid these situations.
 Although shyness can be a characteristic of people who have low self-esteem, the primary defining characteristic of shyness is a fear of what other people will think of a person's behavior.
-This fear of negative reactions such as being laughed at, humiliated or patronized, criticized or rejected can cause a shy person to retreat.
+This fear of negative reactions such as being mocked, humiliated or patronized, criticized or rejected can cause a shy person to retreat.
 Stronger forms of shyness can be referred to as social anxiety or social phobia.

 Origins

 The initial cause of shyness varies.
 Scientists believe that they have located genetic data supporting the hypothesis that shyness is, at least, partially genetic.
 However, there is also evidence that suggests the environment in which a person is raised can also be responsible for their shyness.
 This includes child abuse, particularly emotional abuse such as ridicule.
 Shyness can originate after a person has experienced a physical anxiety reaction; at other times, shyness seems to develop first and then later causes physical symptoms of anxiety.
-Shyness differs from social anxiety, which is a broader, often depression-related psychological condition including the experience of fear, apprehension or worrying about being evaluated by others in social situations to the extent of inducing panic.
+Shyness differs from both social anxiety and social anxiety disorder, which is a narrower, often depression-related psychological condition including the experience of fear, apprehension or worrying about being evaluated by others in social situations to the extent of inducing panic.

 Shyness may come from genetic traits, the environment in which a person is raised and personal experiences.
 Shyness may be a personality trait or can occur at certain stages of development in children.